ChristosHadjigeorghiou1996/DjangoTaskManagement/README.md

 # Considerations
 The fundamental principle is to store as minimal information as possible - cannot leak the data that is not there.

+Enable users to create tasks and export / import them without having to register in.

 # Initial Database schema
 Initial idea is to have user be able to create tasks, share them with colleagues and label tasks as not_started, started or finished.